athomasq/athomasq.github.io/navigation/blog.md

 - Work with people who energize you, not drain you
 - Positive energy is contagious; so is negative energy
 - Beware of "all-or-nothing" thinking and "should" thinking
-- Fall in love with the problem you're attacking, and not any particular solution
+- Fall in love with the problem, not the solution

 They probably sound very simplistic and cliched, but simple doesn't mean easy!
 I find it's helpful to keep reminding myself of these principles.